UbiquityRobotics/learn/noetic/conveyorbot/intro.md

 ## Already taken delivery of your robot?

-As software suite is designed to work with the tower and shell, you'll need to check the [Shell and Tower Assembly Instructions](noetic_quickstart_shell_tower).
+As the software suite is designed to work with the tower and shell, you'll need to check the [Shell and Tower Assembly Instructions](noetic_quickstart_shell_tower).

 If you are unfamiliar with the Magni robot, start with the [Quick Start](noetic_overview_need_to_know) category in the navbar.